 Step 2: Bring a pot of salted water to a boil.
 Cook lasagna noodles for about 8 minutes or until al dente.
 Drain pasta, toss with a bit of olive oil and set aside.

 Step 3: Combine the ricotta with the egg in a mixing bowl.

-Adjust an oven rack so that the lasagna will be situated in the middle of your oven.
-This improves heat circulation and ensures that your lasagna bakes evenly.
+Step 4: Preheat your oven to 375 degrees Fahrenheit.
+Allow about 30 minutes of preheating time to ensure that your oven reaches the correct temperature.
+(Adjust an oven rack so that the lasagna will be situated in the middle of your oven.
+This improves heat circulation and ensures that your lasagna bakes evenly.)

-Cover the baking dish and bake the lasagna for 30 to 45 minutes or until a visual inspection shows the sauce bubbling over the top layer of pasta and cheese.
+Step 6: Cover the 13" x 9" baking dish with foil and bake the lasagna for approximately 30 minutes or until a visual inspection shows the sauce bubbling over the top layer of pasta and cheese.
 Covering the pan prevents the lasagna's top layer from browning too quickly while the middle is still cooking.
-If your pan does not have an oven-proof cover, use a sheet of aluminum foil.

 Step 7: Remove the foil and bake the lasagna for another 10 minutes to brown the top of your lasagna.
 After you pull the lasagna out of the oven, let it stand for approximately 10 minutes before serving.

 Lean Lasagna: If you want to make a lasagna that won't put you in a food coma or throw off your macros, try this Lean Lasagna Recipe featuring whole-wheat pasta nestled between layers of ground turkey, spinach, mushrooms, crushed tomatoes, low-fat mozzarella and fat-free cottage cheese.
 One serving of this satisfying lasagna has just 274 calories, 6 grams of fat and a whopping 26 grams of protein.